rexzj266/ADB-STS-SPA/en.md

 Following is a sample of how to filter, select and populate the SQL Tuning Set.
 Please pay attention to the filter part, because it controls what kind of SQL statements will be captured into the tuning set.

-According to my filter, I filtered out the SQL Tuning Set related statements and only capture `SELECT` clauses.
-That means the insert statement I perform above should not be captured.
-We will verify this later.
+According to my filter, I only filtered out the SQL Tuning Set related statements.
+That means all the `SELECT`, `UPDATE`, `DELETE` and `INSERT` statements I performed above should also be captured.

 ```sql
 DECLARE